-This annex is intended to supplement the concepts presented in Clause 3 through examples and illustrations.
-Table A.1 illustrates linkages between elements of the text in Clause 3 and of this annex.
+This annex is intended to supplement the concepts presented in 3 through examples and illustrations.
+Table 1 illustrates linkages between elements of the text in 3 and of this annex.

-Table A.1 — Linkages Between Elements Of The Text Of Clause 3 And Of This Annex
+Table 1 Linkages Between Elements of the Text of Clause 3 and of this Annex